Google, YouTube To Pay $170 Million Penalty Over Collecting Kids' Personal Info

 The FTC voted 3-2 to authorize the complaint and the final order in the case.
 In his dissent, FTC Commissioner Rohit Chopra noted that the "terms of the settlement were not even significant enough to make Google issue a warning to its investors."
 He said he fears "the Commission brings down the hammer on small firms, while allowing large firms to get off easier."

 Google did not immediately respond to NPR's inquiry about the settlement.
+In a blog post Wednesday, YouTube said, "Responsibility is our number one priority at YouTube, and nothing is more important than protecting kids and their privacy."

+YouTube said that, in a about four months, it will begin treating data "from anyone watching children's content on YouTube as coming from a child, regardless of the age of the user" and will stop serving personalized ads on this content and end comments and notifications on it.

+The complaint said the companies' practices violated the Children's Online Privacy Protection Rule, known as COPPA, under a 1998 law.
+Under the settlement, Google and YouTube will pay $136 million to the FTC and $34 million to the state of New York.